Learning to Attack with Fewer Pixels: A Probabilistic Post-hoc Framework for Refining Arbitrary Dense Adversarial Attacks: PROPOSED APPROACH

-where $\odot$ indicates the element-wise product and $\eta = \matr{X}^{s} - \matr{X}$ is the matrix of perturbations from the source attack.
-Although $\matr{Z}$ is binary, it does not mean that a pixel's vulnerability is binary.
-As $\mathcal{E}$ is a stochastic process, a pixel with lower vulnerability will be less frequently selected in multiple draws of $\mathcal{E}$.
-Finally, we can describe our paper's research problem as: \textit{Given $\matr{X}$ and $\matr{X}^{s}$, finding the optimal $\matr{\Theta}$ to generate $\matr{X}^{adv}$, which attacks the classifier $f$ as well as possible}.
+where $\odot$ indicates the element-wise product and $\eta = \matr{X}^{s} - \matr{X}$ consists of the perturbations from the source attack.
+In this way, $\matr{X}^{adv}$ is constructed by imposing a subset of perturbations from the source adv image $\matr{X}^s$ on the natural image $\matr{X}$.
+Finally, we can describe our research problem as: \textit{Given $\matr{X}$ and $\matr{X}^{s}$, finding the optimal $\matr{\Theta}$ (i.e., $\matr{Z}$) to generate a new adversarial image $\matr{X}^{adv}$ in the $\epsilon$-ball, which can attack as well as the source adversarial image $\matr{X}^s$}.
+We illustrate the research question and our proposed method in Figure~\ref{fig-arch}.
+More details of our proposed framework will be elaborated on in the following sections.